Orissa Temple Festivals

 Madhya Pradesh Temple Festivals

-festival and Mahadeo Temple Festival are the prime Madhya Pradesh
+Dusshera of Bastar, Madai festival, Bhagoria festival, Khajuraho temple festival and Mahadeo Temple Festival are the prime Madhya Pradesh temple festivals.

 Uttarakhand Temple Festivals

 Durga Puja, Kharchi Puja, Pous Sankranti Mela and Ashokastami Festival are celebrated all across the north eastern states of India.
 Devidhura Fair and Kumaon Holi are the two major Uttarakhand Temple Festivals.
 Vat Savitri, Ganga Dusshera Or Dasar, Jauljibi, Thal Fairs, Uttarayani Fair, Syalde Bikhauti, Punyagiri festival, etc are the other festivals.
 The Nandadevi Fair is held at Almora, Nainital, Kot (Dangoli), Ranikhet, Bhowali, Kichha and also in the remote villages of lohar (like Milam and Martoli) and Pindar valleys (like Wachham and Khati).
 In the villages of the Pindar valley people celebrate the Nanda Devi Jaat (journey) every year, while in lohar people come from far and wide to Danadhar, Suring, Milam and Martoli in order to worship the Goddess.

 Jharkhand Temple Festivals

 The Jharkhand Temple Festivals include Dusshera, Chhat Puja, Vasant Panchami and Ramnavmi are celebrated in temples.
 Shivratri, Magh Basanti, Belgada Mela, Hunterganj, etc are the innumerable other temple festivals of Jharkhand.